Skip to content

 Department of Labor (DOL) & State Tests

 The DOL also applies an “economic realities” test that emphasizes how dependent the worker is on the employer.
 States may apply their own standards, such as the “ABC test“, which is stricter in some regions like California.
+As of 2024, several states have expanded enforcement in this area, making compliance even more critical.

 *Key Point: If your business treats a contractor like an employee—managing their hours, dictating methods, or integrating them into daily operations—no agreement can undo that reality.*